Kshatriyaprithviraj/Covid19-visualization-with-R/README.md

 Hello amigos and amigas !! 🧑🏻‍🤝‍🧑🏻

-This project is just an experimention to get some hands on experience with **R programming** and speaking of which, was a **knity** experience of nasty and roller-coaster ride.
+This project is just an experimention to get some hands on experience with **R programming**. 🙌🏻

-I personally felt that **R programming** is **great** for praticing purposes' and others alike.
-It's better to pratice in **R** few days when getting hands dirty with **Machine learning** or **Deep learning** as a beginner and can continue if you'd like to keep using **R**.

-I personally enjoyed **R programming** as it gave me even more clear picture of what is to be done if you'd want to **implement from scratch**

-Though, the dataset, I used is quite old for the kind of project this is but, I had great a experience playing around with it. ✨

-The above opinion is completely subjective. 🙌🏻

 # Delineation 🧮